Graduate Admission Policies

 - Official Graduate Record Examination scores or other qualifying test scores as determined by the program (check admissions requirements in each program description).
 International applicants whose native language is not English, or who have not attained a baccalaureate or higher degree from an English-speaking institution, also must submit TOEFL or IELTS scores.

-- A minimum of two letters of recommendation attesting to the academic ability or other qualifications of the applicant.
+- A minimum of three letters of recommendation attesting to the academic ability or other qualifications of the applicant.

 - Statement of academic and/or long range goals.